NSR: Satcom Industry Contracts by 2.7%, but Bright Spots Exist in Post-COVID Era

 But there is a silver lining in all this.
 The earlier acquisitions of Inmarsat and Asiasat in 2018, the ST-Newtec deal, recent bankruptcies, along with the Intelsat-Gogo deal, all signal a new growth period from 2021-22.
 With LEO capacity from SpaceX, OneWeb in 2021-22, and Amazon & Telesat launching in 2024, the satcom industry finds it imperative to consolidate to control their captive markets and offer higher economic value.

-“Essentially two options remain accessible to operators today: Either build a full-fledged services arm and integrate offerings; OR build VHTS/non-GEOs and lease in bulk to anchor tenants,” according to Gagan Agrawal, Senior Analyst and co-author for the report. ‘’As companies like SES and Intelsat (C-band proceeds), Hughes (Net Cash), ViaSat (3 VHTS), SpaceX Starlink ($47B valuation) and Amazon Kuiper ($10B committed) build war chests for the next decade, smaller operators will find it difficult to compete on price per bit and be forced to consolidate.
+“Essentially two options remain accessible to operators today: Either build a full-fledged services arm and integrate offerings; OR build VHTS/non-GEOs and lease in bulk to anchor tenants,” according to Gagan Agrawal, co-author for the report. ‘’As companies like SES and Intelsat (C-band proceeds), Hughes (Net Cash), ViaSat (3 VHTS), SpaceX Starlink ($47B valuation) and Amazon Kuiper ($10B committed) build war chests for the next decade, smaller operators will find it difficult to compete on price per bit and be forced to consolidate.
 The industry has now completed its transition,” adds Agrawal.